ergebnis/twig-front-matter/README.md

 ### Converting YAML front-matter to a Twig assignment with the `Converter/ToSingleAssignmentFrontMatterConverter`

-This package ships with a [`Converter/ToSingleAssignmentFrontMatterConverter.php`](/src/Converter/ToSingleAssignmentFrontMatterConverter.php) that you can use to convert the YAML front-matter to a single Twig assignment.
+This project ships with a [`Converter/ToSingleAssignmentFrontMatterConverter.php`](/src/Converter/ToSingleAssignmentFrontMatterConverter.php) that you can use to convert the YAML front-matter to a single Twig assignment.

 The example below will convert the parsed YAML front-matter data to a single Twig assignment that will assign data to a Twig variable with force: